realjck/realjck/README.md

 I am a dedicated developer with a passion for innovation and interactive experiences.
 With hands-on experience in UI/UX, I design and develop solutions that enhance interactivity and accessibility.

-## 🛠️ Technical Stack
+## 🛠️ Current Favorites

-Here are the technologies and frameworks I like working with right now:
+The tools and frameworks I’m most enjoying building with right now:

 <table>
   <tr>